-s s InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 7.1 Candidate plans Outcomes represent Outcomes represent Outcomes represent All outcomes instruction to low expectations for limited levels of high expectations represent high support every learner learners and lack of expectations and and rigor and expectations and in meeting rigorous rigor.
+1 Γ s InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 7.1 Candidate plans instruction to Outcomes represent low expectations for Outcomes represent limited levels of Outcomes represent high expectations All outcomes represent high support every learner learners and lack of expectations and and rigor and expectations and in meeting rigorous rigor.
 Lesson plans do rigor.
 Some plans important learning in rigor and important learning goals by not reflect important reflect important the discipline.
 Plans learning across drawing upon learning in the learning in the exhibit a sequence of disciplines.
 Plans knowledge of digital discipline or a discipline and at least learning with strong connect to a age technology, connection to a some connection to a connections to digital consistent sequence content areas, sequence of learning sequence of learning age technology, of learning.
-There is curriculum, cross- or effective drawing upon content areas, a strong connection disciplinary skills, pedagogy. knowledge of several curriculum, cross- to digital- age and pedagogy. of the following disciplinary skills, technology, content NOTE Diana'as areas: digital age and pedagogy. areas, curriculum, (NOTE: Planning must include evidence technology, content Instruction is cross-disciplinary areas, curriculum, effective at increasing skills, and of use of Virginia's Standards of cross-disciplinary learning. pedagogy.
-Instruction Learning and skills, and is effective at College- and Career- pedagogy, but the increasing learning Ready standards, and application is for all learners. technology) ineffective at lechnology) increasing learning.
+There is curriculum, cross- or effective drawing upon content areas, a strong connection disciplinary skills, pedagogy. knowledge of several curriculum, cross- to digital- age and pedagogy. of the following disciplinary skills, technology, content (NOTE: Planning must include evidence of use of Virginia's Standards of Learning and College- and Career- Ready standards, and technology) areas: digital age technology, content areas, curriculum, cross-disciplinary skills, and pedagogy, but the application is ineffective at increasing learning. and pedagogy.
+Instruction is effective at increasing learning. areas, curriculum, cross-disciplinary skills, and pedagogy.
+Instruction is effective at increasing learning for all learners.
 VDOE 2 Technology College-and-Career- Ready